 Although antibiotics will prevent the infection from progressing, they cannot repair any permanent damage resulting from the infection.

-At present, no routine screening is available to check men for HPV, and there are no reliable HPV tests.
-However, a healthcare provider may be able to make a diagnosis based on any genital warts that are present.
+There is currently no HPV screening or tests for males.
+A healthcare provider may be able to make a diagnosis based on any genital warts that are present.

-Most cases of HPV resolve without treatment and do not cause any health complications.
-However, if HPV does not go away and a person does not receive treatment, it can cause health problems, including certain types of cancer.
+Most cases of HPV resolve without treatment and cause no complications.
+However, if the infection persists, and the person does not receive treatment, it can lead to problems, including certain types of cancer.

-No treatment has received approval for HPV, but a person can treat the symptoms and complications.
-For example, men can use topical and oral medications to treat genital warts.
+No HPV treatment has received formal approval, but there are ways to manage any symptoms and complications.
+For example, topical and oral medications can treat genital warts.

-Many people who have HIV will experience flu-like symptoms within 2–6 weeks of infection.
-Common signs and symptoms of HIV in men are:
+Many people with HIV experience flu-like symptoms within 2–6 weeks of developing the infection.
+Common symptoms of HIV in males are: